 Using our RV Connect 65 booster and direction antenna, I was able to get the antenna dialed in and get the strong 4G signal I’d had hoped for.

 That goes to show that in the world of mobile boosters, the unique conditions of each location can impact signal boost differently.
+If you’re wondering which booster we use though, it’s the Drive Reach RV.

 Should you buy a Drive Reach?